<< Go Back up to Region ‘United Kingdom: outside London’

 King’s Theatre in the 20th century

-The King’s auditorium currently has two balconies, however it was originally built with three and a total seating capacity of 2,500.
+The King’s auditorium currently has two balconies, however it was originally built with three and boasted a seating capacity of 2,500 spread across four levels.
 In 1951 the Gallery, always uncomfortable but latterly also unsafe, was demolished and the Family/Upper Circle (middle balcony) was re-raked more steeply backwards and extended rear-ward to the upper level of the old Gallery, but set further back from it by knocking through the original rear auditorium wall at Gallery level.
 This created what is now called the Upper Circle and reduced the overall seating capacity to 1,530.
 The rear portion of the Upper Circle, behind a broad cross-aisle sweeping across the entire Upper Circle approximately midway, was initially called the Family Circle.

 The structural alterations, designed by architects Rowand Anderson, Kininmonth and Paul, lasted 10 months with the theatre being closed from the end of the 1950-51 pantomime “Cinderella” to the start of the 1951-52 pantomime “Puss In Boots”.
-The theatre was committed to be open for the 1951 International Festival (staged annually in August), however in May 1951 it was regretfully announced that the works would not be completed in time for the Festival and as such the Upper Circle seating area would be unavailable for Festival audiences.
-The theatre later reopened on 14th December 1951 with the 1951-52 pantomime “Puss In Boots”.
+The theatre was committed to be open for the 1951 International Festival (staged annually in August), however in May 1951 it was regretfully announced that the works would not be completed in time for the Festival, and as such the Upper Circle seating area would be unavailable for Festival audiences (shows continued, using only the main floor and first balcony levels).
+The theatre later reopened fully on 14th December 1951 with the 1951-52 pantomime “Puss In Boots”.

 Auditorium from first level of Boxes